I’ve said it many times before. Nightlife in Bogota, Colombia is the best in Latin America.

 A Gringo’s Guide to Nightlife in Bogota, Colombia

-So after going out way too much for the last six weeks here in Bogota, I have a decent grasp of the nightlife in Zona T. While I may not be the expert, I know enough to give first-timers a solid guide to the rumba here.
+So after going out way too much for the last six weeks here in Bogota and getting my fair share of hangovers, I have a decent grasp of the nightlife in Zona T. While I may not be the expert, I know enough to give first-timers a solid guide to the rumba here.

 So here’s a few spots every gringo should consider when going out in Bogota, Colombia: